Find out about upcoming Oxy Arts initiatives, opportunities and co-sponsored student events here.

 The OXY ARTS Community Studio @ LAUSD program is a new arts education program building on our Collaborate after school arts workshop.
 Oxy students will be placed at a local Highland Park elementary school to lead a six-week afterschool visual art workshop to 4th grade students.

 This position is paid hourly ($15/hr), up to 6.5 hours per week for 10 weeks.
-There are four weeks of paid prep at the beginning of the semester, including training and curriculum development, followed by six weeks of classes at the assigned school site.
+This includes paid prep at the beginning of the semester, including training and curriculum development, followed by six weeks of classes at the assigned school site.
 You will be responsible for developing your own original curriculum.
-Classes will be held at 2:30pm on weekday afternoons, 2 days per week.
+Classes will be held on weekday afternoons.
 There will be multiple days of the week available and we will work with you to place you at a school site that best fits your schedule.
-In the Spring semester, all classes will take place over Zoom.

 To apply for a Fall 2021 teaching position, please fill out this application.
 Completion of the Collaborate course, or a combination of other relevant Education courses/ teaching experience is required for this student worker position.
 Questions?
 Email firstname.lastname@example.org

 The Oxy Arts Community Studio program is made possible by the generous support of the Andrew W. Mellon Foundation.